Global Coverage

 5. The role of HR in leading change

-In times of constant change, HR plays a crucial role in shaping an organisation’s resilience.
-Far from being just process facilitators, HR teams are strategic partners in driving and sustaining change.
 According to CEB research, 75% of employees see HR as central to successful change implementation.
-This is because HR leaders are uniquely positioned to ensure that the workforce is prepared, supported, and empowered throughout transitions.
+This is because HR leaders are uniquely positioned to ensure the workforce is prepared, supported and empowered.

-Beyond policy alignment, HR fosters a culture that supports mental well-being and career development.
-By offering resources such as mental health support and professional development opportunities, HR helps keep employees engaged and motivated, even in uncertain times.
+Beyond policy alignment, HR fosters a culture that supports well-being and career development.
+By offering resources like mental health support and professional development opportunities, HR helps keep employees engaged, even in uncertain times.

 Supporting employees through change